No products in the cart.

 Yoshida specials 930 Turbo specs

+The famous inspiration for the Wangan midnight Blackbird porsche.
 The car was tuned by Porsche Development Centre Weissach in Germany, which specializes in race cars.
 It was shipped there from Japan multiple times and Yoshida visited the factory as well.
 In Japan, the car was looked after by Midnight Porsche Works and a few other local shops and tuners.
 Top speed: 308km/h speed trials, 320km/h+ Wangan.
 It was seen as the ultimate road-going Porsche in Japan and was unbeaten in street races on the Wangan.

 Porsche 911 930 Turbo (1979)